RAMINCNZ/webtrees-oauth2-client/README.md

 	+ Check if it has a tick for "Enabled"

 ## Supported Authorization Providers
+The OAuth 2.0 Client for webtrees uses the OAuth 2.0 implementation of the [The League](https://oauth2-client.thephpleague.com/), which allows developers to create OAuth 2.0 clients that interface with a wide-variety of OAuth 2.0 providers.
+Within this concept, The League supports serveral "[official providers](https://oauth2-client.thephpleague.com/providers/league/)".
+As far as suitable for webtrees, these official providers were included, see list below.

 Currently, the following authorization providers are supported:
-+ Generic (can be configured for several authorization providers)
++ **Generic** (can be configured for several authorization providers)
-+ Github
++ **Github**
-+ Google
++ **Google**
-+ Joomla (with a specific authorization provider installed in Joomla)
++ **Joomla** (with a specific authorization provider installed in Joomla)

+To use further authorization providers, the following approaches are available:
++ Use the Generic authorization provider, which can be adopted to a wide range of authorization providers.
++ There are a large number of [3rd party provider clients](https://oauth2-client.thephpleague.com/providers/thirdparty/) available, which follow the same software structure and interfaces from [The League](https://oauth2-client.thephpleague.com/).
+The code of the OAuth 2.0 Client for webtrees allows to flexibly integrate further members of this set of provider clients.
+You can file a [feature request](#bugs-and-feature-requests), if you are interested in a specific provider.

 ## Configuration of Authorization Providers
 ### General Configuration